 He served a two-year mission (2006-2008) for The Church of Jesus Christ of Latter-day Saints in Las Vegas, Nev., and later worked as a zone coordinator at the LDS Missionary Training Center in Provo, Utah from 2011-13.

-Chris Teerlink enters his first season as an assistant coach for the Southern Virginia men's soccer program.
+Jeremey King begins his second year as an assistant coach for the men's soccer program at Southern Virginia University.

 In his first season he helped Coach Josh Patino lead the Knights to a much improved 6-14 record.

 Prior to coming to Southern Virginia, King spent 16 years coaching club level competitive soccer in the state of Utah.
 He has spent time with clubs such as Celtic FC, Inter FC, Utah Avalanche, and as the technical director for the Utah Breakerz club in Southern Utah.

 As a player, King started varsity for four years at Provo High School in Provo, Utah, where he was a two-time All-State first team recipient, four-time All-Region, team MVP, and led the state in goals his junior year and assists his senior campaign.

 King played club soccer for the Utah Valley Rangers of Orem, Utah, where he was a standout center midfielder.
 During his time with the Rangers, King's team won multiple tournaments and three-year State Cup runners-up.
 King was also a member of the Utah Olympic Development program for three years where he trained and played with the top players in the state of Utah.